Mitigating risks from malicious AI sidebar extensions

 Document each incident and the remediation steps.
 Use those notes to tighten extension policies and update the allow-list.

-Treat AI sidebar extensions like apps that can run arbitrary code in the browser and touch sensitive data.
-Block broad permissions, enforce an allow-list, audit code, and monitor for odd network or token activity.
-Train people to treat AI output with scepticism, and keep hardened devices separate from casual browsing.
-Those steps cut most of the realistic risk without sacrificing useful tooling.
+Final takeaways: treat AI sidebar extensions like browser code that can run arbitrary actions and touch sensitive data.
+Block broad permissions, enforce an allow-list, audit code, and watch for odd network or token activity.
+Keep hardened devices separate from casual browsing.